 A collection displays a set of transactional account data within a table format on the account profile.
 Examples of data commonly added as a collection are support tickets, opportunities, or survey data from another system.
 Totango uses collections to display CSAT and NPS responses sent from Totango campaigns.

+Each row represents a unique item in the collection.
 Items in a collection can be manually added to Totango from the collection widget using a form, and they can be added via an integration (data source or data file).
 Collections can also be set up as a virtual collection, which extracts the data directly from a 3rd party application.

 - Standard collection: Load data into Totango via API or CSV.
 Update in real-time using API, or as quickly as every 15 minutes using CSV or Data Warehouse or CRM.